temporalio/edu-102-java-code/exercises/durable-execution/README.md

 environment**

 1. Navigate to the `utilities` directory at the root level of the course
-2. Change directoryies into the `microservice directory`
+2. Change directories into the `microservice directory`
    1. `cd utilities/microservice`
 3. Compile the microservice
    1. `mvn clean compile`
 4. Start the microservice
    1. `mvn exec:java -Dexec.mainClass="translationapi.Microservice"`

+## Prerequisite: Ensure the Temporal Service is running

+1. Start the Temporal Service from the command line with `temporal server start-dev`

 ### GitPod Environment Shortcuts